maziac/DeZog/documentation/Usage.md

 - Instead of simple labels ore integers it is possible to use expressions.
 E.g. you could use ```BC+2*INV_COUNT[4]``` which translates to: Use the value of register BC, add 2 times the INV_COUNT constant.
 From the resulting address use the 4th element.
 - To watch the stack in the WATCH section you could use: ```SP,2,(stack_top-SP)/2```which shows a dynamic size array which starts at SP and ends at stack_top (assuming stack_top is defined as a label just above your stack).
 - If a label is not recognized try to use the fully qualified name.
 I.e. in case of a dot label try to use the full label name with the module name (if used).
+- It is not possible to change any memory contents in the WATCHes area. (vscode does not allow this).
+Instead you can change values in the [memory viewer](#memory-viewer) or with the "-memset" command.

 ### Change the Program Counter